-(Ord. of 9-7-1999, § 1(4-276))

 Sec.
 6-345.
 Duties of retail dealers for receipt and presentation of invoices.

 All retail dealers of malt beverages and all persons selling at retail malt beverages within the city shall keep a correct record of all purchases of malt beverages and shall demand of and require all persons from whom they purchase malt beverages to furnish and deliver to them with such beverages a correct invoice of each purchase.
 The invoice shall be kept and preserved by the retailer at his place of business for a period of 12 months from date of the purchase.
 The invoices shall be open and subject to inspection by any authorized city representative at all reasonable times.